lkesteloot/unsong/unsong.md

-## Chapter 57: Now Taking On Ahania’s Form…
+## Chapter 57: Now Taking On Ahania’s Form...

 <blockquote>
 The word of the LORD is a great deal of research activity in this area, and probabilistic algorithms have been fruitfully applied.<br/>